Pre-Distillation of Magic States via Composite Schemes: Plots for the T-Magic Errors in the Composite Schemes

 Figures~\ref{fig: X-Y systems - log e135 vs log e1},~\ref{fig: Example for XZ - log e135 vs log e1}, and~\ref{fig: COUPLERS - log e135 vs log e1} provide a complementary perspective by plotting the base-10 logarithm of the \( \mT \)-gate T-magic error (see Eq.~(\ref{eq:natural error of the gate})) against the base-10 logarithm of the error associated with the corresponding single-pulse implementation.
 The steeper slopes observed for the composite pulse curves indicate superior error scaling, underscoring the effectiveness of composite control in improving gate robustness- a critical requirement for fault-tolerant quantum computation.

-These six figures complement the results presented in the main text, where we plotted the Frobenius fidelity, the trace fidelity, and the corresponding reduction in the number of distillation iterations required to reach a target gate error of \(10^{-15}\).
+These six figures complement the results presented in the main text, where we plotted the Frobenius distance fidelity, the Frobenius overlap fidelity, and the corresponding reduction in the number of distillation iterations required to reach a target gate error of \(10^{-15}\).
 That distillation overhead is directly determined by the T-magic error, which is the quantity plotted in the figures shown here.